AltoRetrato/Half-Life_Alyx_on_Oculus_Go/README.md

 * Start ALVR on your Oculus Go
 * When you're done, close the ALVR window on your PC to shutdown ALVR, FreePIE and SteamVR, and revert your sound device to your preferred one

 Start the game and, on the 1st run, select "Options > Accessibility > Single Controller: ON", then select the single controller bindings.
+I also recommend that you create a binding to eject your gun magazine by holding the back button on the Oculus Go controller.
+Go to `Current binding > Edit > Weapon > (add new binding) Use as button > Hold = Eject Magazine`.
+You can alternatively use [F1] to simulate the "grip" button in the Vive controller to eject the magazine.

 I wrote Ric's_Half-Life_Alyx_FreePIE_ALVR_script.py to allow the required controller bindings and to simulate 6DoF of the controller.
 Here's how it works:
 * There are two modes, "0: default" and "1: fly".
 You can toggle between then by pressing [SPACE]